// ScraperAPI Alternative

 The Honest Side-by-Side.

 No cherry-picking.
-Here's how the two stack up on the things developers actually feel for Google SERPs — credits per search, raw HTML vs parsed JSON, speed, and whether the output is ready for an LLM.
+Here's how the two stack up on the things developers actually feel for Google SERPs ? credits per search, raw HTML vs parsed JSON, speed, and whether the output is ready for an LLM.

 FeatureScraperAPIDataBlue

-Credits per Google SERP25 (premium)1
+Credits per Google SERP25 API credits per Google SERPLive catalog

 OutputRaw HTML (you parse)Parsed JSON